Grant Funding Available

 TPS Regional Subgrants

-For the first time, TPS regions will offer subawards through the Lewis-Houghton Civics and Democracy Initiative (LHI), a Congressionally funded program named in honor of the late Congressmen John Lewis (D-GA) and Amo Houghton (R-NY).
+The TPS Regional Program also offers subgrants under the Lewis-Houghton Civics and Democracy Initiative, named in honor of late Congressmen John Lewis (D-GA) and Amo Houghton (R-NY).
 The initiative supports civics, history and democracy learning among secondary students, using creative arts-based primary sources.
-Educational organizations across the country can apply for subawards to incorporate music, art, drama, and literature through primary sources from the Library’s collections into secondary curricula.
+Educational organizations across the country can apply for subgrants to incorporate music, art, drama, and literature through primary sources from the Library’s collections into secondary curricula.

 Application Information